Manoz/SyntaxHighlighter-Evolved-Spacegray/README.md

 5. Go to the main plugin's "SyntaxHighlighter Evolved" settings and in the "Color Theme", select "Spacegray" or "Spacegray - Light".
 6. Save the new settings.

+## Frequently Asked Questions

+# Missings selectors or values like "h1", @keyframes etc...

+It lacks a lot of tags, values ​​and selectors.
+This is not my theme.
+The problem is the "SyntaxHighlighter Evolved" plugin for which many tags are still missing.
+I left messages on the forum plugin, I wait for answers :)

+# Can I add tags myself

+Of course you can but it's a bit dangerous and complicated.
+You have to add the tags in the  "SyntaxHighlighter Evolved" core plugin and if the author release an update, you'll loose your tags.
+I'll soon write a tutorial in my own blog if you still want to add tags.
+I'll make a new release of my plugin to notify you.

 ## Changelog

 ### 1.0